 Don’t worry, we’ve got you covered.

-Apostille – a certificate that authenticates the origin of a public document like a birth certificate, so it can be used in another country that participates in the Hague Convention.
+Apostille – a paper that certifies the originality of a public document such as a birth certificate, therefore, it can be accepted in another country that follows the regulations put forward in the Hague Conventions.

-Notary Public – an official authorized to administer oaths and authenticate signatures, their authority is given to them by the state in which they are commissioned.
+Notary Public – a person who is legally empowered to witness oaths and approve signatures, their legal powers are granted to them by the state in which they are notarized.

 Key Differences Between an Apostille and Notary Public